Mold Remediation

 Dry Fog

 With Pure Maintenance’s dry fog application, mold is eliminated from every corner of an indoor environment without wetting surfaces.
 Not only does this method provide sustained dwell-time on visible and non-visible areas alike, it also neutralizes any airborne mycotoxins.
-While ozone may achieve even better results, our dry fog process eliminates the toxicity that ozone introduces.
-For the disinfection step in the remediation process, dry fog is without question the best solution on the market
+While ozone may achieve even better results, our dry fog process eliminates the show-stopping toxicity that ozone introduces.
+For the disinfection step in the remediation process, dry fog is without question the best solution on the market.

 Areas We Service